 Because you can access instance metadata and user data from within your running instance, you do not need to use the Amazon EC2 console or the CLI tools.
 This can be helpful when you're writing scripts to run from within your instance.
 For example, you can access your instance's local IP address from within the running instance to manage a connection to an external application.

 Although you can only access instance metadata and user data from within the instance itself, the data is not protected by cryptographic methods.
 Anyone who can access the instance can view its metadata.
 Therefore, you should take suitable precautions to protect sensitive data (such as long-lived encryption keys).
 You should not store sensitive data, such as passwords, as user data.

-For more information about adding user data when you launch an instance, see Launching an Instance from an AMI.
+For more information about adding user data when you launch an instance, see Launching an Instance.
 You can add or modify user data on Amazon EBS-backed instances when they're stopped.
-For more information about adding user data to a stopped instance, see Modifying Attributes of a Stopped Instance.
+For more information about adding user data to a stopped instance, see Modifying a Stopped Instance.

 When you are adding user data, take note of the following:

 User data is treated as opaque data: what you give is what you get back.
 It is up to the instance to be able to interpret it.

 User data is limited to 16 KB.
 This limit applies to the data in raw form, not base64-encoded form.